nezaj/joewords/_posts/universal_links.md

 }
 ```

-Notice how the file doesn't have an extension.
+Put this in _/public/.well-known/apple-app-site-association_ Notice how the file doesn't have an extension?
 That's important.

 Adjust your `package.json` to ensure dotfiles are uploaded to the `gh-pages` branch.